-- A good sense of humor is always welcome.
+- A good sense of humour is always welcome.
 It can create a buzz in social media or make it even viral.
-People like funny things to share and talk.
+People like funny things to share and talk about.

 - Context matters.
 You can always find a new way to promote your services or products.
 Pay attention what’s happening around you.

 - React quickly.
 You need to respond to the events happening around you quickly and originally.

 Source: Twitter/Colin Kaepernick